arlaneenalra/Tandy1400/README.md

-# Tandy1400
+# Tandy1400 PSU

-A small collection of KiCad boards for old/ancient Tandy 1400 Laptop Computers
+A very rough potential replacement for a Tandy 1400 PSU.
+At this point the board has not been tested in any way, shape, or form and is only published for potential review.

+Rev 1 circuit diagram: